EXIT-kr/ImagineCup-Binder/README.md

+# Binder
-# This is ImagineCup Project
+This is ImagineCup 2017 Project

+1. Chat
+2. Manage Team Schedule